 Robin A. Ward is from Newtown Square, PA, a suburb of Philadelphia.
 She received a B.A. in math/physics from Immaculata College in 1986 and, upon graduating, worked as an aerospace engineer for General Electric in Valley Forge, PA.
 While working for GE, she attended Villanova University and received a M.A. in mathematics in 1989.
 After working in the corporate world for seven years, Robin developed a strong interest in working in academia.Â Thus, in 1993, she began a doctoral program in mathematics education at the University of Virginia in Charlottesville, VA, and received her Ph.D. in 1997.

-Since then, Robin has worked as an Assistant Professor of Mathematics in the Mathematics Department at California Polytechnic State University in San Luis Obispo, CA, and as an Assistant Professor of Mathematics Education in the College of Education at the University of Arizona.
+Since then, Robin has worked as an Assistant Professor of Mathematics at California Polytechnic State University in San Luis Obispo, CA, and as an Assistant Professor of Mathematics Education at the University of Arizona.
 Robin is now a Clinical Assistant Professor of Mathematics and the Director of Curriculum Integration at the Rice University School Mathematics Project.

 During her two-decade career as a mathematics educator, Ward has received over $10,000,000 in numerous grants from NASA, NSF, TEA, and the U.S. Department of Education, all geared towards improving preK-12 teachersâ€™ mathematical and pedagogical knowledge.
 Dr. Ward is a two-time recipient of a Stanford-ASEE fellowship, where she partnered with NASA Dryden to develop web-based materials for K-12 teachers that showcase the work of NASA scientists.